-Spring 2021
+Spring 2023

-Two sessions per week: one general session (topics listed below), one project team meeting (usually 2 students per team)
+Two sessions per week: one general session (topics listed below), one project team meeting (usually 2 students per team).

-- Metabolic networks and their regulation by Protein-protein interactions
+- Metabolic networks and their regulation by protein-protein interactions

-- Snake genomes
+- Snake genomes and limb development

 - and possibly others (negotiable)